bankiru/doctrine-api-client/README.md

 `Searcher` is required to implement the respective `Bankiru\Api\Doctrine\Rpc\Searcher` interface.

-### Custom hydrator

-`Hydrator` is the object factory which takes the plain ('dehydrated') data and converts it to rich ('hydrated') object with collections, relationship etc.
-Current Hydrator accepts only plain-list parametrized objects.

 ### Custom field types

 You could register additional field types to configuration `TypeRegistry` (`Configuration::getTypeRegistry()`).
-Just implement the `Type` and register it via `TypeRegistry::add('alias', $type)`
+Just implement the `Type` and register it via `TypeRegistry::add('alias', $type)`.
+Doctrine ORM types are simple transformers with no real dependencies available but for this implementation we gone a bit further and make the types DI capable, so you can register any instance of `Type` as type, so it could be DI-enabled service, with any logic you need

 ### TBD

 * No embeddables
-* No relation inheritance

 ### Todo

 * Bad `Finder`|`Searcher`|`Counter` instantiation
 * No cache invalidation
-*